art-suite/art-ery/README.md

 #### Why Cloud Code?

-But, there are somethings that can't be done safely client-side:
+But, there are some things that can't be done safely client-side:

 * Authentication
 * Authorization
 * Validation

-Some things are more efficiently done in the cloud:
+And some requests are more efficient to process in the cloud:

-* Client-side requests which require multiple cloud-side requests
+* requests with require multiple cloud-side requests
   * client-to-cloud requests typically cost much more than cloud-to-cloud request
-* Requests which consume a bunch of data, reduce it, and output much less data
+* requests which consume a bunch of data, reduce it, and output much less data
   * cloud-to-client data-transfer typically costs much more than cloud-to-cloud
+* requests with a lot of computation

 #### Validations and Code Duplication